jophy/iana_tld_list/README.md

 You can press Y to override existing files.

 It will take you about 20 minutes to process the whole script.
 (Test on a DigitalOcean VPS)

+new options now allow fetching individual tld's with caching (no need for the initial download if yoy want to lookup only a few tld's)

 ### License: ###
 MIT License